nickjbrowning/cscs-docs/docs/software/uenv/index.md

 The output above lists all of the uenv that are available on the current system ([Eiger][ref-cluster-eiger] in this case).
 The search can be refined by providing a [label][ref-uenv-labels].

-??? example "using labels to refine search"
+??? example "Using labels to refine search"
     ```bash
     # find all uenv with name prgenv-gnu
     uenv image find prgenv-gnu